ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 You can find more information regarding compatibility with other applications in [this ticket](https://github.com/ckeditor/ckeditor5/issues/1184#issuecomment-409828069).

-If you think that support for any of the applications needs improvements, please add 👍 and comments in the following issues:
+If you think that support for any of the applications needs improvements, please add 👍&nbsp; and comments in the following issues:

 * [Support pasting from Excel](https://github.com/ckeditor/ckeditor5/issues/2513).
 * [Support pasting from Libre Office](https://github.com/ckeditor/ckeditor5/issues/2520).
 * [Support pasting from Pages](https://github.com/ckeditor/ckeditor5/issues/2527).

 Feel free to open a [new feature request](https://github.com/ckeditor/ckeditor5/issues/new/choose) for other similar applications, too!

+## Known issues

+Sometimes if the document pasted contains both images and styled text (e.g. headers), it may happen that the images are not pasted properly.
+This was noticed on certain macOS configurations and should not cause problems for Windows, however.

+If the image is included into the content with the `<v:shape><v:imagedata src="...."/></v:shape>` syntax it will not be pasted either, as this notation is not yet supported by CKEditor 5.

+We are currently working on handling this error.
+Refer to [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/2493#issuecomment-749507634) for more details.